 Zip Zap uses circus arts and performance as tools for social transformation, youth empowerment, team building and community upliftment.
-It was established in 1992 to offer free circus training to children of all backgrounds, with outreach programmes to those affected with HIV AIDS and youth at risk.
-Today it is supported by the legendary Cirque Du Soleil in Canada whose train the trainers programmes have enabled many Zip Zap youth to develop their teaching skills.
+It was established in 1992 to offer free circus training to children of all backgrounds, with outreach programmes to those affected by HIV AIDS and youth at risk.
+Today it is supported by the legendary Cirque Du Soleil in Canada whose ’ train the trainers’ programmes have enabled many Zip Zap youth to develop their teaching skills.

-• To capture the traditional magic of a circus, the street façade is designed to generate maximum visual impact.
-This references the iconic ‘big top’ circus tents.
+• To capture the magic of circus, the street facade is designed to reflect the traditional iconic circus tents with the goal of generating maximum visual impact.